abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 ```

 ### Bean Configuration
-We can define our own bean or use properties to customize default beans.
+We can define our own bean or use properties to ovveride the default one.
 Ex - `DataSource` bean below.
 ```java
 // 1. define our own DataSource Bean
 @Bean